Early Withdrawal Penalties - Traditional and Roth IRAs in header of articles

 You must be unable to do substantial gainful activity.

-Your disability -- either mental or physical -- must be expected to last longer than a year or lead to death.
+Your disability -- either mental or physical -- must be expected to:

-Medical insurance -- You might receive unemployment wages for part of the year and meet certain conditions, you'll pay no penalty on IRA distributions.
+Medical insurance -- You might receive unemployment wages for part of the year and meet certain conditions.
+If so, you'll pay no penalty on IRA distributions.
 However, you must use them to pay for medical insurance to cover:

 To receive the penalty exemption, you must meet all of these conditions: